FREQUENTLY ASKED QUESTIONS

 There is a problem with filters: the materials used in masks are often pretty hard to breathe through.
 They use multiple layers of filtration webs on top of each other to create small enough holes so that even tiny particles and tiny droplets (100 - 5.000 nanometer in diameter) cannot pass through, but air can.

 For our Nano Filter we use a material that is created in an electro-magnetic field.
 It has many more tiny air holes per square centimeter because it uses fibers which are 300% thinner than regular filter fibers.
 In porometric and airflow filtration analyses we have shown that the Nano Filter filters out >94% of micro particles whilst leaving up to 50% more air pass through in comparison to traditional filter materials.
 And that means: you can breathe in and out more easily.

 No. Upper Hand products are not a substitute for diligent personal hygiene as recommended by Health Authorities worldwide (e.g. wash hands frequently, avoid crowded and closed spaces).
 They cannot prevent infections when not wearing the mask properly and situations in which the virus enters the respiratory tract through other ways, like cross contamination through a person’s contaminated hand.

-Upper Hand® Masks are tested and certified according to Euro Norm EN 14683:2019.
+Upper Hand® Masks are tested and certified as Medical Face Masks Type IIR according to Euro Norm EN 14683:2019.
 You can view the test reports and certificates here.
-Please note that despite innovative and efficient filter materials, the mask is not certified as FFP2 mask.
-This would have limited us too much in terms of design, material selection and comfort.

-Upper Hand products do not eliminate illness, disease of infection and are intended for general public use only.
+Upper Hand products do not eliminate illness, disease or infection and are intended for general public use only.

 Upper Hand face masks help filter out micro-particles from the air around you, but they do not supply oxygen.